Markus-We/2CSG-Editing/Code/README.txt

 C://Users/Markus/master-markus/Code/data/ (...) with ../data/ (...) for the generation and test scripts and

 C://Users/Markus/master-markus/Code/data/synthetic/ (...) with ./ (...) for the plotting.

+Also note that the input parameters for the algorithms are [in_file, out_file, cost_red_blue, cost_none_blue] with an optional parameter for the increment.

+The polynomial-time algorithm only takes an in_file and an out_file.